maximilianofried/quaternion_visualization_imu_arduino_python/README.md

-# Quaternion Visualization with Arduino and Python
+# Real Time Quaternion Visualization with Arduino, IMU sensor and Python

 ## Overview

-This project demonstrates how to visualize quaternion data from an Arduino sensor using Python with Visual Python (VPython).
+This project demonstrates how to visualize quaternion data from a 9-axis Inertial Measurement Unit (IMU) sensor connected to an Arduino using Python with Visual Python (VPython).

 ## Table of Contents